dcdominiak/dcdominiak.github.io/_posts/2017-10-29-udacity-aind-lessons-learned-4.md

 ### Optimize transfer learning by pre-computing the _bottleneck features_

 In practice, transfer learning is implemented a bit differently.
 A "shallow" network is built that includes only an input layer and a classification layer.
-This shallow network is then trained with the so-called bottleneck features of the pre-trained network instead of the actual images.
+This shallow network is then trained with the so-called _bottleneck features_ of the pre-trained network instead of the training images.
 Here's how it works:

+  * Use the pre-trained network to compute the bottleneck features for your training set.
-  * For each image in the training set, input that image into the pre-trained network and compute the output of the topmost CNN layer (not the output of the network's softmax classification layer, but an internal, intermediate output).
+    * For each image in your training set, input that image into the pre-trained network and compute the output of the topmost CNN layer (not the output of the network's softmax classification layer, but an internal, intermediate output).
 This gives the bottleneck features for each image in the training set.
   * Train the shallow network using these bottleneck features as input.
-Each training example is a multi-dimensional vector, or tensor, rather than an image.
+    * Each training example is a multi-dimensional vector, or tensor, rather than an image.
 As an example, the tensor could have dimensions, aka shape, of (7, 7, 512).
+    * Use a categorical crossentropy loss function during training

 Specifically, for each image, the corresponding bottleneck feature vector is input to the neural network instead of the image itself.
 The bottleneck features can be thought of as an encoding of the image that's richer than the raw pixel values, allowing more performance from a single fully connected layer than would otherwise be possible.

-### Libraries like Keras contain implementations of successful CNN architectures
+### Libraries like Keras have implementations of successful CNN architectures

-The deep learning library Keras used for the project supports the CNN architectures that have proven to be successful in image classification tasks.
+The deep learning library Keras used in this project supports the CNN architectures that have proven to be successful in image classification tasks.
 The specific pre-trained networks supported by Keras are VGG-16, VGG-19, ResNet50, InceptionV3 and Xception.

 ### Tune the "shallow" network to the training set